malfattti/garden/The Craft of Research.md

 			- their answer is settled --> questions with how and why may lead to further thinking on the topic
 			- their answers would be merely speculative
 			- their answers are dead ends
-	- Once you have a few promising questions, try to combine them into larger ones
+	- Once you have a few promising questions, try to combine them into larger ones that could be potentially interesting to readers

+-